-Pupil-level absence data is collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
+Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
-We compare our attendance data to the national average, and share this with governors.
+The school will compare attendance data to the national average, and share this with the governing board.